Partitioning subsets of generalised scattered orders: Abstract

 \section{Abstract}

 In 1956, 48 years after Hausdorff provided a comprehensive account on ordered sets and defined the notion of a scattered order, Erd\H{o}s and Rado founded the partition calculus in a seminal paper.
 The present paper gives an account of investigations into general\iz ations of scattered linear orders and their partition relations for both singletons and pairs.
-We provide analogues of the Milner-Rado paradox for these orders instead of ordinals.
-For infinite, regular $\kappa$, we investigate the extent to which the classes of $\kappa$-scattered, weakly $\kappa$-scattered, and $\kappa$-saturated linear orders of size $\kappa$ are closed under the partition relation $\tau \arrows (\varphi, n)^2$ for all $n < \omega$.
-We prove that for a regular cardinal $\kappa$ such that $\stick(\kappa) = \mathfrak{b}_\kappa = \kappa^+$, the partition relation $\kappa^+\kappa \arrows (\kappa^+\kappa, 3)^2$ fails.
-Finally we general\iz e a result of Komj\'{a}th and Shelah about partitions of scattered linear orders to a similar result about partitions of $\kappa$-scattered linear orders for uncountable $\kappa$.
+We consider analogues for these order-types of known partition theorems for ordinals or scattered orders and prove a partition theorem from assumptions about cardinal characteristics.
 Together, this continues older research by Erd\H{o}s, Galvin, Hajnal, Larson and Takahashi and more recent investigations by Abraham, Bonnet, Cummings, D\v{z}amonja, Komj\'{a}th, Shelah and Thompson.